piomin/quarkus-ai-showcase/README.md

 A comprehensive Quarkus application demonstrating AI integration using LangChain4j with multiple AI providers: **OpenAI**, **Mistral AI**, and **Ollama**.
 The application showcases person data generation and retrieval with chat memory capabilities.

+## Articles

+1. Getting started with Quarkus LangChain4j **Chat Model** and easily switch between different AI providers including **OpenAI**, **Mistral AI** and **Ollama**.
+The example is available in the branch [master](https://github.com/piomin/quarkus-ai-showcase/tree/master).
+A detailed guide may be found in the following article: [Getting Started with Quarkus LangChain4j and Chat Model](https://piotrminkowski.com/2025/06/18/getting-started-with-quarkus-langchain4j-and-chat-model/)

 ## Features

 - 🤖 **Multi-AI Provider Support**: Switch between OpenAI, Mistral AI, and Ollama